-He also said that In India, Government and private companies also prefer to install analogue CCTV solutions.
-However, there is a steady shift happening from analog based surveillance to IP based surveillance which will certainly require System Integrators (SIs) specializing in core networking to software systems.
+He also said that In India, Government and private companies also prefer to install analog CCTV solutions.
+However, there is a steady shift happening from analog-based surveillance to IP based surveillance which will certainly require System Integrators (SIs) specializing in core networking to software systems.

-When it come to enterprise segment, Tyagi told that SanDisk is also seeing a growing demand from enterprise security buyers in India.
+When it comes to the enterprise segment, Tyagi told that SanDisk is also seeing a growing demand from enterprise security buyers in India.
 "Organizations are recognizing that while preventive approaches to information security are certainly important, they are now no longer sufficient.
 Organizations also need to focus on continuous monitoring and quick response as a central component of their security strategy.
-Today, as IT gets more and more complex and data theft and hacks are occurring all around us, security needs to be amped up to keep up with the ever evolving threats," he added.
+Today, as IT gets more and more complex and data theft and hacks are occurring all around us, security needs to be amped up to keep up with the ever-evolving threats," he added.

 Video Analytics for Digital India

-According to Tyagi, video surveillance sector is seeing emergence of new markets adopting it.
-Government is one of the major sectors that has begun utilizing video surveillance.
-"To ensure the safety and security of Indian citizens, the Indian Government has set up surveillance cameras at most railway stations, housing estates, traffic signals and other public places.
-India is also witnessing a surge in the use of video surveillance in sectors like banking and financial, hospitality, transportation, education and retail," he said.
+According to Tyagi, the video surveillance sector is seeing the emergence of new markets adopting it.
+The government is one of the major sectors that has begun utilizing video surveillance.
+"To ensure the safety and security of Indian citizens, the Indian Government has set up surveillance cameras at most railway stations, housing estates, traffic signals, and other public places.
+India is also witnessing a surge in the use of video surveillance in sectors like banking and finance, hospitality, transportation, education, and retail," he said.

 Potential of video surveillance in terms of Digital India and Smart Cities

 A new market report by MarketsandMarkets estimates that the video surveillance storage market is expected to reach USD 18.28 billion by 2020.
-Some of the basic requirements in storage from video surveillance systems are- scalability, easy storage and retrieval of data and ability to handle different resolutions of video.
+Some of the basic requirements in storage from video surveillance systems are- scalability, easy storage, and retrieval of data, and the ability to handle different resolutions of video.

-While speakinh about the industry solutions to cater such demand, Tyagi told about various solution offer by SanDisk.
-Such as the company offers a portfolio of automotive and industrial grade solutions.
-SanDisk Industrial SD and microSD cards deliver edge storage solutions for industrial applications which require high reliability, durability, and high intensity recording, across a wide range of operational requirements.
-These high endurance solutions offer extended product life cycles, which can reduce total cost of ownership per system by eliminating costly redesigns and re-qualifications, and minimizing unnecessary maintenance calls.
+While speaking about the industry solutions to cater to such demand, Tyagi told about various solutions offered by SanDisk.
+Such as the company offers a portfolio of automotive and industrial-grade solutions.
+SanDisk Industrial SD and microSD cards deliver edge storage solutions for industrial applications that require high reliability, durability, and high-intensity recording, across a wide range of operational requirements.
+These high endurance solutions offer extended product life cycles, which can reduce the total cost of ownership per system by eliminating costly redesigns and re-qualifications, and minimizing unnecessary maintenance calls.